Allan Tyrer, editor

 Professor Diana Kloss, consultant editor and Q&A page expert

 Professor Diana Kloss is a barrister, former employment judge and honorary senior lecturer in OH Law at the University of Manchester.
 Her publications include Occupational Health Law (5th edition, Wiley Blackwell, 2010), and Discrimination Law and OH Practice for The At Work Partnership.
 She lectures on many of The At Work Partnership’s conferences and courses, including the Certificate in Occupational Health Law.
 She is an honorary fellow of the Faculty of Occupational Medicine, an ACAS arbitrator, and in 2009, was awarded an MBE.
-Diana is chair of the Council for Work and Health and is a visiting professor at London South Bank University.
+Diana is honorary president of the Council for Work and Health.

 Contributors – editorial